nqhq-lou/ORCA_workflow/README.md

 ## notice

-- This is not built for slurm systems.
+- This is not built for slurm or other cluster managing systems.
-- Orca ccsd(t) nproc should not exceed number of electrons, and this results in more problems.
+- ORCA ccsd(t) `nproc` should not exceed number of electrons
+    - this results in more problems with working on a cluster